Wide release: History

 Prior to the 1980s, most feature films initially opened in major cities such as New York, Los Angeles, Paris, and London, with a small set of prints then circulating as a "roadshow" among cinemas regionally over the course of a few months.
 The number of prints in circulation would be increased only to accommodate demand for highly popular features, which might be "held over" beyond their originally scheduled run.
 Many of the most successful major releases during this period were handled this way.

-In 1946, David O. Selznick's Duel in the Sun was given a "blitz" release, where it was released simultaneously in a number of theaters in an area or city, with it opening in as many as 54 theaters in one area at the same time.
-The "blitz" approach had been used for a number of years in the Los Angeles area due to its geographic spread.
-Advantages of the new release approach included economies of scale on advertising costs and the fact that it allowed an old circus technique of making money and leaving before cinemagoers could realize how bad a film was.
+In 1944, MGM opened An American Romance in the Cincinnati area in multiple theaters but had negative results.
+In 1946, David O. Selznick's Duel in the Sun was given a "blitz" release, where it was released simultaneously in a number of theaters in an area or city — as many as 54 theaters in one area at the same time.
+The "blitz" system had been used "for some years" prior to 1947 in Los Angeles, due to that city's geographic sprawl.
+Advantages of the new release approach included economies of scale on advertising costs and the fact that "it allows for the old circus technique of 'get out of town before they find out how lousy you are.'"
 The following year, MGM used a "splash" approach on The Hucksters, opening in 350 theaters before expanding to 1,000 theaters a week later.

+By 1949, most film companies had started to move to multiple regional openings on the same day and date in limited areas, known as "saturation booking".
+Paramount Pictures had it as a long-established policy including on Streets of Laredo and El Paso.
+RKO opened Mighty Joe Young on 358 theaters in New England and upstate New York and Roseanna McCoy in four states.
+20th Century Fox opened It Happens Every Spring and Sand in 300 theaters within a week.
+Universal Pictures tested it for The Life of Riley and then released Calamity Jane and Sam Bass via 600 dates in Texas and Oklahoma.
+Warner Bros. opened Colorado Territory in 250 theaters in the Rocky Mountain area.
+United Artists opened Black Magic in 400 theaters nationwide and Columbia Pictures planned to release Anna Lucasta in 300 theaters nationwide.